AidaAlipoor/OOP-Exercise/README.md

 # OOP-exercise(.NET Framework)

-This is simple exercise of OOP
+This is a simple exercise of OOP
 -----------------------------------------------------------------------------------------
 it includes 3 Type of cats (City cat , Wild cat , Domestic cat)